-b) Resolution 154 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-c) Resolution 115 (Marrakesh, 2002) of the Plenipotentiary Conference;

-d) Resolution 104 (Minneapolis, 1998) of the Plenipotentiary Conference;

-e) Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+b) Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-f) Resolution 165 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+c) Resolution 165 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-g) Resolution 168 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,
+d) Resolution 168 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 reaffirming

-the fundamental principle of equal treatment of the six official languages, as enshrined in Resolutions 115 (Marrakesh, 2002) and 154 (Rev. Guadalajara, 2010), on the use of the six languages on an equal footing,
+the fundamental principle of equal treatment of the six official languages, as enshrined in Resolution 154 (Rev. Guadalajara, 2010), on the use of the six languages on an equal footing,

 noting with satisfaction and appreciation

-a) the steps taken so far to implement Resolution 115 (Marrakesh, 2002) as from 1 January 2005 and Resolution 154 (Rev. Guadalajara, 2010);

-b) the progress made in the successful implementation of Resolution 104 (Minneapolis, 1998) and resulting efficiencies and economies;

-c) the progress made in the implementation of Resolution 154 (Rev. Guadalajara, 2010) in regard to alignment of working methods and optimization of staffing levels in the six languages, linguistic unification of databases for definitions and terminology and centralizing editing functions;
+a) the progress made in the implementation of Resolution 154 (Rev. Busan, 2014) in regard to alignment of working methods and optimization of staffing levels in the six languages, linguistic unification of databases for definitions and terminology and centralizing editing functions;

-d) ITU participation in the International Annual Meeting on Language Arrangements, Documentation and Publications (IAMLADP),
+b) ITU’s active participation in the International Annual Meeting on Language Arrangements, Documentation and Publications (IAMLADP),

+noting further

+a) Council Resolution 1372 (2016), on the Council Working Group on Languages (CWG-LANG);

+b) Council Resolution 1386 (2017), on the ITU Coordination Committee for Terminology (ITU CCT);

+c) Relevant Sector resolutions on issues pertaining to the use of languages,

 recognizing

-a) that translation is an essential element of the work of the Union that enables a common understanding among the entire ITU membership on the important issues under discussion;
+a) that translation and interpreting is an essential element of the work of the Union that enables a common understanding among the entire ITU membership on the important issues under discussion;

 b) the importance of maintaining and improving the multilingual content of services required by the universal character of United Nations system organizations, as called for in the United Nations Joint Inspection Unit report on Multilingualism in the United Nations System (Document JIU/REP/2002/11);

-c) that, notwithstanding the successful implementation of Resolution 115 (Marrakesh, 2002), for various reasons the switchover to six languages cannot be achieved overnight, and a "transition period" to full implementation is inevitable;

-d) the work accomplished by the ITU Council Working Group on Languages (CWG-LANG), as well as the work by the secretariat to implement the working group's recommendations as agreed by the Council at its 2009 session, in particular with regard to the unification of linguistic databases for definitions and terminology and the centralization of editing functions, the integration of the terminology database for Arabic, Chinese and Russian as well as harmonizing and unifying working procedures in the six language services,
+c) the work accomplished by the ITU Council Working Group on Languages, as well as the work by the secretariat to implement the working group's recommendations as agreed by the Council, in particular with regard to the unification of linguistic databases for definitions and terminology and the centralization of editing functions, the integration of the terminology database for Arabic, Chinese and Russian as well as harmonizing and unifying working procedures in the six language services,

 recognizing further